MoinSebi/gfa-reader/README.md

 - usize
 - SeqIndex

 **Comment**: Use "String" only if it is not possible to use the other types and the IDs must be represented as strings.
-Alternatively use SeqIndex which is smaller but can also returns "&str" information.
+Alternatively use SeqIndex which is smaller but can also return "&str" information.

 #### Overlaps
 Overlaps are optional, since many graphs construction pipelines do not return graphs with overlaps.